openstack-infra/storyboard-webclient/README.md

 Getting Started
 ---------------

+First of all, read the "If you're a developer, start here" section of the OpenStack Developers Manual ("How to contribute to OpenStack", above).

-First of all be sure to have tox installed on your machine then:
+Next, be sure to have tox installed on your machine then:

   - Install the virtualenv containing nodejs: `tox -evenv`
   - Source the new path containing grunt: